atdyck/ACKS-HFH/Chapter02.md

 5th level: The sylvan witch becomes one with the forests around her.
 She gains the **Passing Without Trace** proficiency.
 7th level: No longer bound by the humanoid form, the sylvan witch can take on fantastical shapes.
 The witch gains the power to **polymorph self** once per week.
 Each use takes 1 turn (10 minutes).

-Upon attaining 9th level (Witch), a witch of any tradition may establish a coven, usually in a remote and desolate location.
+Upon attaining 9th level (Witch), a witch of any tradition may establish a **coven**, usually in a remote and desolate location.
 If she does so, he will attract 1d6 apprentices of her tradition between 1st-3rd level plus 2d6 normal women seeking to become witches.
 Their Wisdom scores will be above average, but many will become fearful of the sacrifices involved and quit after 1d6 months.
 While in the witch’s service, apprentices must be provided food and lodging, but need not be paid wages.
-If the witch builds a dungeon beneath or near her coven, monsters will start to arrive to dwell within, followed shortly by adventurers seeking to fight them.
+If the witch builds a **dungeon** beneath or near her coven, monsters will start to arrive to dwell within, followed shortly by adventurers seeking to fight them.
 Witches’ covens are otherwise identical to mages’ sanctums, as detailed in the Campaign chapter of the ACKS Rulebook.

 **Witch Proficiency List:** Alchemy, Apostasy, Arcane Dabbling, Beast Friendship, Black Lore of Zahar, Contemplation, Craft, Divine Blessing, Divine Health, Elementalism, Elven Bloodline, Familiar, Healing, Illusion Resistance, Laying on Hands, Loremastery, Magical Engineering, Magical Music, Mystic Aura, Naturalism, Prestidigitation, Prophecy, Quiet Magic, Seduction, Sensing Power, Theology, Transmogrification, Unflappable Casting